eglavin/standard-fork/README.md

   --inspect-version                If set, Fork-Version will print the current project version and exit.

 Options:
   --file, -F                       List of the files to be updated.
-[Default: ["bower.json", "deno.json", "jsr.json", "manifest.json", "npm-shrinkwrap.json", "package-lock.json", "package.json"]]
+[Default: ["bower.json", "deno.json", "deno.jsonc", "jsr.json", "jsr.jsonc", "manifest.json", "npm-shrinkwrap.json", "package-lock.json", "package.json"]]
   --glob, -G                       Glob pattern to match files to be updated.
   --path, -P                       The path Fork-Version will run from.
 [Default: process.cwd()] --changelog                      Name of the changelog file.
 [Default: "CHANGELOG.md"]